techidaily/site-facebook/source/_posts/connecting-worlds-facebooks-pivotal-shift-to-becoming-meta.md

 ## Facebook Announced Its New Identity Called Meta

- In a move that was[anticipated by reports beforehand](https://www.makeuseof.com/facebook-might-change-name/) , Facebook has carved out a new identity for itself with a new focus on the metaverse.
+ In a move that was [anticipated by reports beforehand](https://www.makeuseof.com/facebook-might-change-name/) , Facebook has carved out a new identity for itself with a new focus on the metaverse.
 Complete with a new name and a new logo, we welcome Meta to replace the Facebook brand.

 ![Meta Logo](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/Meta-Logo.jpeg)